-"Expanded learning opportunities" has the same meaning as "expanded learning" as defined in EC Section 8482.1.
+Expanded Learning Opportunities has the same meaning as "expanded learning" as defined in EC Section 8482.1.
 "Expanded learning opportunities" does not mean an extension of instructional time, but rather, opportunities to engage pupils in enrichment, play, nutrition, and other developmentally appropriate activities.
-(EC Section 46120[e][1])
+(See [EC Section 46120(g)(1)]).